Tellimer/frontend-test/README.md

 # Frontend test

-This test contains a simple SvelteKit site with some hardcoded data for both users and articles.
+This test contains a simple SvelteKit site with some hardcoded data for you to work with.
 It is a bare-bones installation of SvelteKit with Tailwind 4 installed.

 Ideally, we would avoid using too many third party packages.
 Using some low level library may be fine but start adding prebuild Svelte components from `npm` feels like it defeats the purpose of the test.